-An employee, upon request, will be granted three (3) consecutive days of leave with pay upon the death of any member of the immediate family.
+An employee, upon request, will be granted five (5) days of leave with pay upon the death of any member of the immediate family.
 Immediate family is defined as the employee's spouse, and the parents, children, brother, sister, grandparents, and grandchildren of the employee or their spouse.
 Proof of death and the relationship of each may be required.